jjaychen1e/logseq-plugin-image-uploader/README.md

 - Navigate to the plugins dashboard: `t` `p`
 - Click the Load unpacked plugin button, then select the sample directory to load it

-> Note: You can't use the plugin downloaded from marketplace due to CORS restriction.
-Please load it manually.
+> ~~Note: You can't use the plugin downloaded from marketplace due to CORS restriction.
+Please load it manually.~~
+> Now you can install the plugin from the marketplace directly because Logseq now provides an option to run plugin out of the sandbox.

 ## Configuration